Wellington Caves

-The Wellington Caves are a group of limestone caves located 8 km south of Wellington, New South Wales, Australia.
+The Wellington Caves are a group of limestone karst caves located 8 km south of Wellington, New South Wales, Australia.

 History

-The Wellington region was long inhabited by the 'Binjang mob' of the Wiradjuri people.
-While there is no direct evidence that they entered any of the caves at Wellington, there is indirect evidence that they were well aware of them.
-A picture painted by Augustus Earle around 1826 (see image at right) clearly shows Aboriginal people in front of a fire at the entrance to Cathedral Cave; although labelled 'Mosman's Cave', it is clearly the entrance to Cathedral Cave and such is the first written record of the caves.
+First accounts and fossils finds

-"Mosman's Cave" by Augustus Earle, 1826.
+The Wellington region was long inhabited by the 'Binjang mob' of the Wiradjuri people, who called the caves Mulwang, and may have associated a mythological spirit named Koppa with the caves.
+While there is no direct evidence that they entered any of the caves at Wellington, they certainly knew of their entrances.
+The first European record of the caves is a painting by Augustus Earle, who is known to have visited the Wellington Valley in 1826, and which clearly shows Aboriginal people in front of a fire at the entrance to what is now known as Cathedral Cave, identifiable by the landform which marks its entrance.

-First Europeans
+"Mosman's Cave" by Augustus Earle, 1826, depicting the entrance to what is now known as Cathedral Cave.

-The first Europeans to explore the caves were probably associated with Lieutenant Percy Simpson's settlement (1823–1831), but the first written account was provided by explorer Hamilton Hume in 1828.
+The first Europeans to explore the caves as depicted by Earle were probably associated with Lieutenant Percy Simpson's settlement (1823–1831), but the first written account was provided by explorer Hamilton Hume in 1828.
 Two years later George Ranken, a local magistrate, found fossil bones of both a diprotodon and a giant kangaroo in the caves.
 The diprotodon, which has been dated to the Pleistocene period was herbivorous and its teeth were well adapted to grazing.

 Ranken returned later that year with Sir Thomas Mitchell and collected a huge variety of bones from the caves which appear to have acted as a natural trap for fauna.
 These remains became the subject of an address by Mitchell to the Geological Society of London in 1831.

 Since that time the cave has been a steady source of information about ancient geology and fauna especially when Gerard Krefft, Curator of the Australian Museum, conducted two separate extensive excavations (in 1866 and 1869) and collected many significant fossil specimens for the museum although collapses and other geological phenomena have splintered and scattered skeletons.